Software engineering project kickoff

 Breaking user stories into tasks

 Once user stories have been added to the Sprint Backlog, the team must then create the individual Tasks that are necessary to implement each the User Story.
+Tasks are the smallest unit of work, and should typically be doable by one person in one day

 Tasks are those things that must be done to complete the implementation of the user story